MohamedAhIsmail/The-Wild-Oasis-Hotel-Management/README.md

 # React + Vite

+About
+Booking Management System (Internal hotel management system) built with React and Supabase.
+It allows administrators to add rooms, confirm and manage check-ins and check-outs, and add users to efficiently manage the system.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: